 - Please do not arrange “birthday treats” or other time off from college, which could equally well be arranged for weekends or school holidays.

-- Students should be at the college by 8.40am.
+- Students should be at school by 8.40am.

 Changes in circumstances at home and bullying are common reasons for children to become “ill”.
 These problems can become worse if they are “bottled up”.
 We can treat many matters in confidence and we deal with any issues appropriately.

-Please help us make sure this college is one where information is shared and where Parents/Carers, students and staff work together.
+Please help us make sure this school is one where information is shared and where Parents/Carers, students and staff work together.

 Regular school attendance is important in order for students to reach their full potential.
 The information below is taken from the DCSF National Strategy and demonstrated the possible impact of attendance upon attainment.